CKalitin/ckalitin.github.io/_posts/2024-08-11-extrapolating-demand-firefly.md

 Despite the difference in size, Alpha's and Electron's first few flights resembled each other closely.
 Firefly's Alpha has flown 5 times to date and 3 of these missions were rideshare as part of their DREAM program or for NASA.
 This is the same as the first five Electron launches, 3 of them were rideshare carrying assorted satellites for Planet Labs, Spire global, or NASA's ELaNa program.

-As Firefly's first four launches and the first flight of Electron proved, the early launches of any launch system are risky.
+As Alpha's and Electron's early launches proved, the first few launches of any vehicle are risky.
 This means that the first few launches of a new rocket are underpriced to account for the risk.
 The effect of this is the first few launches are not indicative of the future market due to the cheaper pricing.
 For example, in the last 3 years Electron has launched 3 rideshare missions out of 28 total launches.
 This amounts to ~10% of their launches vs. 60% during the first 5 launches.
 This is why we cannot directly extrapolate the first 5 Firefly launches and expect an accurate result.

 "It's too small to be a useful rideshare vehicle and it's too big to be a decicated vehicle." - Peter Beck.
 In this quote - again from the Dave G interview - Beck is referring to competing with Falcon 9 rideshare missions where specific orbit parameters and timing are worth sacrificing for a significantly lower cost.
 This reflects the early Alpha and Electron flights which were underpriced to account for the risk.
-However, Rideshare missions are not sustainable long-term on small launch vehicles because SpaceX has far higher pricing power.
-He say's a 1-ton class rocket is too big to be a dedicated vehicle because the vast majority of payloads that need specific orbits and launch dates are light enough to be launched on Electron, which is ~2x cheaper.
+However, Rideshare missions are not sustainable long-term on small launch vehicles because SpaceX has far better pricing power.
+In the second half of the quote he says a 1-ton class rocket is too big to be a dedicated vehicle.
+This is because the vast majority of payloads that need the specific orbits and launch dates only available on dedicated launches are light enough to be launched on Electron, which is ~2x cheaper than Firefly's Alpha.

 ### <b>Most Constellations Are Optimized for Electron</b>